 To change the font of the text that you type in instant messages, click the Change Font button.
 In the Change Font dialog box, select a font, style, size, font effects, color, and script.
 Then, click OK.

-For information about how to create and send an instant message, see Create and send an instant message and FAQ about presence, contacts, and instant messaging.
+For information about how to create and send an instant message, see Create and send an instant message.

 Note that there is no spell checker function in Lync for instant messages.

 Set language options

 If you have many language versions of Lync 2010 installed, select the language that you want under Language.

 If your organization has enabled the feature, you can choose to participate in the Microsoft Customer Experience Improvement Program (CEIP).
 If you opt to participate, your computer or device automatically sends information to Microsoft about how you use certain products.
 Information from your computer is combined with other CEIP data to help Microsoft solve problems and improve the products and features that customers use most often.